rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 but we might need to control the decision theory of myopic agents which could make the overall difficulty harder.

 What about _sufficient usefulness_?
 The alignment tax will depend on how limited the time horizon must be to ensure safety.
 We'll assume that this time horizon maps onto real world time and that myopic agents follow dumb decision theory.
 Following dumb decision theory implies that the myopic agent will always pick the choice which maximizes utility: superrationality isn't a concern.
 So, the time horizon sufficient for safety depends on how fast the agent could seize power and the additional utility associated with possessing power.
 For instance, suppose that the time horizon was several years, the AI could seize power in a few days, and the AI would be able to achieve much more utility over the remaining period than if it didn't seize power.
 This time horizon clearly results in existential catastrophe.
-Unfortunately, it's likely to be difficult to predict how much higher utility would be for a given agent if it possessed power (presumably utility would increase up over time with power).
+Unfortunately, it's likely to be difficult to predict how much higher utility would be for a given agent if it possessed power (presumably utility increases over time when possessing power due to higher and higher utilisation).
 So, the time horizon would likely need to be shorter or around the same time as it would take the AI to fully seize power.
 This is also difficult to predict, but it does seem to imply that enacting a pivotal act with a myopic AI would be difficult.
-This is because enacting a pivotal act would probably take around the same time as seizing power.
+This is because enacting a pivotal act would probably take around the same amount of time as seizing power.
 However, perhaps the pivotal act could be 'split up' such that a myopic AI achieving high utility on the shorter term consequences of its actions would be sufficient.

 Another potential power seeking concern is that the AI might not have time to seek all power but it would have time to seek some power (possibly causing a